MFA Core Faculty

 - Tod Edgerton (poetry)

-His poems have appeared in numerous magazines and quarterlies including: Antioch Review, Blue Mesa Review, The Nation, The North American Review, and Poetry East.
+His poems have appeared in numerous magazines and quarterlies including Antioch Review, Blue Mesa Review, The DMQ Review, The Georgia Review, The Gettysburg Review, Konch, The Nation, The North American Review, Poetry East, and Poetry Flash.
 A former contributing editor to Poetry Flash, he has also published criticism and reviews in Chelsea, Ironwood, and Quarry West as well as articles and essays on crossings between Modernist and Post-modernist poetry, one of which, "Nature and the Symbolic Order: The Dialogue Between Czeslaw Milosz and Robinson Jeffers," is included as a chapter in Robinson Jeffers: Dimensions of a Poet, edited by Robert Brophy (Fordham University Press, 1995).
+His scholarly work includes research into the history of Northern California and Bay Area poetry, and twentieth and twentieth century first and second poets from immigrant, refugee, and exile backgrounds.

 Nick Taylor is the author of the novel The Disagreement (2008), winner of the 11th Michael Shaara Prize for Excellence in Civil War Fiction.
 He has received fellowships from the Virginia Commission for the Arts, the Virginia Center for the Creative Arts, and the William R. Kenan Endowment for Historic Preservation.